-We are all aware of the benefits of getting out in nature, but we often overlook the fact that bringing plants indoors can offer many health benefits as well!
+We are all aware of the benefits of getting out in nature.
+But we often overlook the health benefits of indoor plants!
 We’re not talking about plants you grow to eat or make tinctures or teas from, but plants that increase your health just by being in the same room with them.

 Plants can reduce dust and provide allergy relief!
 It’s possible that the air quality inside your home might be worse than the air quality outdoors if you tend to keep your windows closed and run your air conditioning for long periods of time.
 The airborne toxins and dust levels inside can escalate to illness producing levels.
 According to FarmandgardenDIY.com:

 Indoor plants are capable of reducing dust in their surroundings for two reasons: One, they have a large surface area, which makes attracting dust easier.
 The other reason is that indoor plants produce negative ions that attract dust, allergens, mold spores, and bacteria, among other pollutants.